OSTRICH2: Solver for Complex String Constraints: Specification Language

 \subsubsection{Automata Representations}

 OSTRICH2 also directly supports finite-state automata, which are often more convenient than regular expressions when integrating an SMT solver in applications.
+This automaton syntax is a bespoke extension specific to OSTRICH2.
+To the best of our knowledge, no other SMT solver supports this format.
 The function \verb|re.from_automaton| parses a finite‑state automaton given as a string.
-In the example below the automaton has \begin{itemize} \item an initial state \texttt{s0}, \item an accepting state \texttt{s1}, \item a transition $\texttt{s0 -> s1 [0,100];}$ (accepting character codes 0–100), \item a loop $\texttt{s1 -> s1 [0,65535];}$ (accepting any Unicode character). \end{itemize} Then \verb|str.in_re| can be used to test whether the value of an expression belongs to the language of that automaton.
+In the example below the automaton has \begin{itemize} \item an initial state \texttt{s0}, \item an accepting state \texttt{s1}, \item a transition $\texttt{s0 -> s1 [0,100];}$ (accepting character codes 0–100), \item a loop $\texttt{s1 -> s1 [0,65535];}$ (accepting any UTF-16 code unit). \end{itemize} Then \verb|str.in_re| can be used to test whether the value of an expression belongs to the language of that automaton.